-With the long-established proficiency to consistently pursue its waste-to-energy power plant operations and generate successfully operational profit, the Company has become a leading and a large RDF power plants operator in the country and continues to strengthen its competitive advantages over its competitors.
-With its readiness of capital investment together with its long experience to manage production plants and modern production technology as well as its creditability, TPI Polene Power has accomplished and successfully implemented sustainable power plant projects throughout the period.
+With the long-established proficiency to consistently pursue its waste-to-energy power plant operations and generate successfully operational profit, the Company remains a leading and a large RDF power plant operator in the country and continues to strengthen its competitive advantages over its competitors.
+With the readiness of its capital investment, together with its long experience to manage production plants and modern production technology as well as its creditability, TPI Polene Power has accomplished and successfully implemented sustainable power plant projects throughout the period.